Hallucinogens & Addiction

 No FDA-approved hallucinogen addiction treatment drugs exist.
 But many people addicted to hallucinogens find relief through drug addiction treatment programs.

-Counselors can help you unpack the origins of your drug misuse, so you’ll understand why you started taking drugs to begin with.
+Counselors can use techniques like cognitive behavioral therapy to help you unpack the origins of your drug misuse, so you’ll understand why you started taking drugs to begin with.
 Your therapists can also help you come up with relapse prevention skills, so you can learn to avoid triggers and stay away from substance abuse for good.

 If you’ve tried to quit using and can’t, start by talking to your doctor.
 With a solid addiction treatment team in place, you can create a plan for your future.